Comments, compliments and complaints policy

 This procedure defines the process for complaints, how the Customer Relations Officer is kept informed, the timeline for dealing with complaints and corporate ownership of the procedure.

-The council understands that many complaints will be dealt with informally at the time they are first raised to the satisfaction of the person complaining.
+We understand that many complaints will be dealt with informally at the time they are first raised to the satisfaction of the person complaining.
 If the customer is not satisfied, the procedure then gives an opportunity for the complaint to be fully investigated.